ShiyaMer/PDFConverter/README.md

-# DOCX to PDF Converter with Password Protection
+# DOCX to PDF Converter

 A secure and user-friendly Streamlit application that converts `.docx` files  PDF documents.
 This tool provides a seamless interface for document conversion while offering metadata visualization.